 Back to All Events

-River Revival: The Cultural Importance of Manoomin + Wisconsin Point Resiliency Study Updates
+The Cultural Importance of Manoomin + Wisconsin Point Resiliency Study Updates (River Revival Event)

 • Superior Public Library 1530 Tower Avenue Superior, WI, 54880 United States (map)

-What’s happening on the St. Louis River right now?
-Join us for our new River Revival event series, a monthly gathering to learn about the river, ongoing restoration at Wisconsin Point and Allouez Bay, and ways to connect with this special place.
-Join our next gathering on Thursday, May 21 from 5-6:30 p.m. to learn about the Wisconsin Point Resiliency Study and manoomin (wild rice) restoration.
+This event is part of our River Revival series, a monthly gathering to learn about the river, ongoing restoration at Wisconsin Point and Allouez Bay, and ways to connect with these special places.
+Join our next gathering on Thursday, May 21 from 5-6:30 p.m. to learn about the Wisconsin Point Resiliency Study and the cultural importance of manoomin (wild rice).

 Come learn, connect, and be part of the ongoing story of the St. Louis River.
 Free, all ages are welcome.
 Light snacks and beverages will be provided.